adler-j/tensordata/README.md

 # TensorData

-A package to easily download tensorflow data without having to deal with folders, loading etc all the time.
+A package to easily download TensorFlow data without having to deal with folders, loading etc all the time.

 # Installation